Public affairs, regulatory and legal

 Shape the future with us

-Send your application to us no later than December 16, 2021.
+Send your application to us no later than September 24, 2022.
 We’ll be conducting interviews on a continuous basis and reserve the right to take down the advert when we have found the right candidate.

 Please don’t hesitate to contact Talent Acquisition Operations US, , on talentacquisitionUS@orsted.com if you’d like to know more about the position.
 If you need to request any adjustments to working practices, working patterns, or the assessment or interview process we're happy to discuss alternative arrangements.

 We offer a flexible workplace, and in this position, you’ll be working in a hybrid (office and home-working) set-up.

 Please note that for your application to be taken into consideration, you must submit your application via our online career pages and answer the screening questions relevant for your country.